Lexa171/VotingApplication/README.md

 - The program was tested on Windows 7 sp1;
 - Apache Tomcat Server;
 - DB PostgreSQL;
-- Time wasted: 3 working days.
+- Spended: 3 working days.

 Deployment instructions:
 After starting the project, set the parameter